hanlsin/unixenv/README.md

 :PluginInstall
 ```

-If it's not working, please re-install `vim` again.
+If it's not working, please re-install `vim`.

 #### Mac